 Celebrated internationally on November 17th, World Prematurity Day (WPD) acknowledges the journeys of preterm infants and their families as well as raises awareness of the challenges faced by children born preterm and their families.
 This is ever so important as the incidence of preterm birth, worldwide, is increasing rapidly.
 According to the World Health Organization (WHO), every year an estimated 15 million infants worldwide are born preterm (over 3 weeks early).
 Sadly, the complications of preterm birth are among the leading causes of death in children under five.
 All infants born preterm require immediate and significant medical care posing unexpected challenges — emotional and financial — to their parents and family system.

-To read how the NFI has celebrated World Prematurity Day click on the year below:
+For past year’s World Prematurity Day celebrations click on the year below:

 Please check back for updates on World Prematurity Day 2019.